 Ms. Uskert also writes (non-sexy, family-friendly, mainstream material) for other production companies, websites, and collaborates with many Bay Area artists.

-Most recently, Danica served as a co-executive producer on queer Filipino-American filmmaker HP Mendoza's feature-length film "Bitter Melon," which was the centerpiece film of this year's CAAMFest, just screened at OutfestLA, and will be screening at the Asian American Int'l Film Festival in New York this August.
+Most recently, Danica served as a co-executive producer on queer Filipino-American filmmaker HP Mendoza's feature-length film "Bitter Melon," which was the centerpiece film of this year's CAAMFest, and also screened at OutfestLA & the Asian American Int'l Film Festival in New York.
 She is an associate producer on queer Asian-American filmmaker/critic Kyle Turner's short "Some Body" and an associate producer on the upcoming Catherine Coulson documentary.
 She is always interested in helping other women and LGBTQIA POC produce their work, so if you have an idea that needs funding, don't be afraid to pitch her on twitter.

 In addition to her writing and filmmaking talents, Danica is a costume designer, a puppet-maker and puppeteer, an animator, and has training in special effects and effects makeup for film/video, basic soldering and robotics, film theory, photography, and videography.
 She is a multidisciplinary performance artist, a total sweetheart, a former sex worker, an NYU Tisch School of the Arts cinema studies drop out, and a graduate of the cinema program at San Francisco State University.